MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 - Egress filtering is lower-priority than preventing accidental Internet-exposure.
 So tightly coupling the two and needing to setup a proxy first may not make strategic sense.
 - If something goes wrong on the host, the lost traffic will not appear in VPC flow logs [^98] or traffic mirroring logs.[^985] The DNS lookups will show up in Route53 query logs, but that's it.

-With that said, AWS does not have a primitive to perform Egress filtering [^99], so you will eventually have to implement Egress filtering via a proxy.
+With that said, AWS does not have a primitive to perform Egress filtering [^99][^99532], so you will eventually have to implement Egress filtering via a proxy.
 Therefore, in production accounts, you can go with this option.
 For sandbox accounts, use a different centralized egress pattern e.g. VPC sharing (which will not disrupt an org migration due to their ephemeral nature).

 Using PrivateLink, in this way, would look like this:

 ![alt text](https://i.imgur.com/5Vh2SuX.png)

 [^98]: [Flow log limitations](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-logs-limitations) does not state "Internet-bound traffic sent to a peering connection" or "Internet-bound traffic sent to a VPC interface endpoint." under `The following types of traffic are not logged:`.
-After testing I believe it should, but these are likely omitted due to not being a proper use-case.
+After testing I believe these are likely omitted due to not being a proper use-case.

 [^985]: A peering connection cannot be selected as a [traffic mirror source or target](https://docs.aws.amazon.com/vpc/latest/mirroring/traffic-mirroring-targets.html), but a network interface can.
 However, only an ENI belonging to an EC2 instance can be a mirror source, not an ENI belonging to an Interface endpoint.
 The documentation doesn't mention this anywhere I could find.

 [^99]: It has [AWS Network Firewall](https://aws.amazon.com/network-firewall/faqs/), which can be fooled via SNI spoofing.
 So it is, at best, a stepping stone to keep an inventory of your Egress traffic if you can’t get a proxy up and running short-term and are not using TLS 1.3 with encrypted client hello (ECH) or encrypted SNI (ESNI).

+[^99532]: I love how [the FAQ](https://aws.amazon.com/network-firewall/faqs/) says these are not supported, rather than a bypass of the product -- how [Okta](https://i.imgur.com/dPyFaNK.png) of them.

 ### Option 3: VPC Sharing